C2SM/c2sm.github.io/docs/tools/processing_chain.md

 The code is the product of a joint collaboration between Empa and C2SM.
 It was originally developed by Christoph Knote using pure Bash scripts.
-In 2018, Empa's [Atmospheric Modelling and Remote Sensing group](https://www.empa.ch/web/s503/modelling-remote-sensing) translated the code into Python, making it more flexible and easier to maintain.
+In 2018, Empa's [Atmospheric Modelling and Remote Sensing group :material-open-in-new:](https://www.empa.ch/web/s503/modelling-remote-sensing){:target="_blank"} translated the code into Python, making it more flexible and easier to maintain.

-Since 2021, the Processing Chain has been distributed to the entire C2SM community and is being hosted on the [C2SM GitHub organisation](https://github.com/C2SM/processing-chain/).
-Regular testing is done via [Jenkins](https://jenkins-mch.cscs.ch/job/ProcessingChain/job/processing-chain-weekly/) (requires access) to ensure that the code runs stably on the system.
+Since 2021, the Processing Chain has been distributed to the entire C2SM community and is being hosted on the [C2SM GitHub organisation :material-open-in-new:](https://github.com/C2SM/processing-chain/){:target="_blank"}.
+Regular testing is done via [Jenkins :material-open-in-new:](https://jenkins-mch.cscs.ch/job/ProcessingChain/job/processing-chain-weekly/){:target="_blank"} (requires access) to ensure that the code runs stably on the system.

-If you need any help, please contact [Michael Jähn](https://c2sm.ethz.ch/the-center/people/person-detail.html?persid=286091).
+If you need any help, please contact [Michael Jähn :material-open-in-new:](https://c2sm.ethz.ch/the-center/people/person-detail.html?persid=286091){:target="_blank"}.

 ## Support Status